ibm-cloud-docs/hpc-slurm/faq.md

 {: #terraform-parallelism}
 {: faq}

-The Terraform [parallelism](https://www.terraform.io/docs/cloud/workspaces/variables.html#parallelism) flag is used to control the number of concurrent operations allowed for Terraform plan, Terraform apply, and Terraform destroy.
+The Terraform [parallelism](https://www.terraform.io/docs/cloud/workspaces/variables.html#parallelism){: external} flag is used to control the number of concurrent operations allowed for Terraform plan, Terraform apply, and Terraform destroy.
 A larger number can result in faster overall cluster create and destroy times.
 However, too large a value might result in operation failures.
 For plan and apply, it's recommended to use values up to 250, and for destroy, it's recommended to use values up to 100.
 Note that setting the values for parallelism is not possible when using the [Schematics UI](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=ui).
-However, the values for that flag can be set in the config.json file that is used when creating the [Schematics workspace](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=cli#create-workspace-cli) through the CLI:
+However, the values for that flag can be set in the `config.json` file that is used when you create the [Schematics workspace](/docs/hpc-slurm?topic=hpc-slurm-creating-workspace&interface=cli#create-workspace-cli) through the CLI:

  ```
  "env_values":[